floington500/MoleculeMaster/README.md

 ## Conclusion

 <p>I hope you enjoy using Stoicmd as much as I enjoyed building it.
 Feel free to fork and modify the code to meet your needs.
-If you encounter any issues or have any suggestions, please let me know by raising an issue in my repository.
-Thank you to the BH6 staff team for hosting the fun event!</p>
+If you encounter any issues or have any suggestions, please let me know by raising an issue in my repository.</p>